verneh/DS/README.md

 [Recommender](https://github.com/verneh/DataSci/tree/master/Recommender) is my version of a Spotify Recommender.

 [ULMFit](https://github.com/verneh/DataSci/tree/master/ULMFit) was meant as an application to fellowship.ai.
-Deep Learning with Sentiment Classification.
+Deep Learning with Sentiment Classification for an airlines company.